forax/jvisualbook/README.md

 ## Features

 - Parse `.jsh` files into chapters made of sections, text, and Java code blocks.
-- Render text as Markdown in the web UI.
+- Render text as Github Flavored Markdown in the web UI.
 - Edit Java snippets with Monaco Editor (the one used by Visual Studio Code).
 - Re-run all snippets through JShell after edits so later snippets can depend on earlier declarations.
 - Display captured standard output and standard error inline, with errors highlighted in red.